 - Remove steaks from refrigerator 30 minutes before cooking to bring to room temperature.

 - Place cast iron skillet over medium-high heat for 4-5 minutes.
-Meanwhile, season both sides of steaks with salt and pepper, gently pressing seasoning into the steaks.
+Meanwhile, season both sides of steaks generously with salt and pepper, gently pressing seasoning into the steaks.

-- Once pan is hot, add canola oil.
+- Once pan is hot, add oil.
 When hot and rippling, add steaks to pan, making sure they do not touch each other.

-- Set a timer and sear first side for 2 minutes and 30 seconds (For a 1 inch steak at medium doneness - see table below for temperatures).
+- Set a timer and sear first side for 2 minutes and 30 seconds (for a 1 inch steak at medium doneness.
+See table below for temperatures).
 Flip steak and set timer for 2 minutes and 30 seconds for second side.

-- After flipping steak, add butter, smashed garlic cloves, and thyme sprigs to pan.
+- After flipping your steak, add butter, smashed garlic cloves, and thyme sprigs to pan.
 Once melted, spoon butter over steaks while second side cooks.

 - Once steak is cooked to your desired temperature, remove steaks immediately from pan and transfer to a plate.
 Rest steaks by covering loosely with foil for five minutes.
 At this point the garlic and thyme can be discarded from the pan.